 The data used in the analysis is reported by students (ages 12-23) at the end of their course by completing the Outward Bound Outcomes Survey (OBOS), which measures key indicators of social and emotional development for young people leveraging our four domains - Belonging, Courage, Physical Engagement, and Reflection.

-We are proud to say through thorough analysis of this data, our results showed that students who took the survey reported statistically significant positive change across all twelve measures (Assertiveness, Perseverance, Teamwork, Group Relationships, Physical Confidence, Emotion Control, Self Regulation, Empathy, Responsibility, Self Awareness) on our overnight programs and all six measures on our ropes course one day programs.
+We are proud to say through thorough analysis of this data, our results showed that students who took the survey reported statistically significant positive change across all twelve measures (Assertiveness, Perseverance, Teamwork, Group Relationships, Physical Confidence, Emotion Control, Self Regulation, Empathy, Responsibility, Self Awareness) for one-day and overnight programs.
 This positive change holds true across racial and gender identities.

 To see Social Emotional Learning in action, visit the Domains of Thriving page.